Celebration of the word is a daily reflection on scripture.

-- Whole School Prayer takes place throughout the year (Eg, Ash Wednesday, Lent, Holy Week, Advent, etc.) to celebrate the liturgical calendar.
+- Whole School Services takes place throughout the year (Eg, Ash Wednesday, Lent, Holy Week, Advent, etc.) to celebrate the liturgical calendar.

-- Child led Liturgical prayer is held weekly in each class.
+- Child led celebration of the Word is held weekly in each class.

 - Our parish priest is actively involved in our school and leads whole school and class masses.